Why pay for software?

 John's advice on portable applications

-Why should I pay when I can get this free and its so good?
+Why should I pay when I can get these free and they are so good?

 Image of libre office writer